top of page

 • People pleasing

 If you're experiencing social anxiety, please know that you are not alone and there is nothing to be ashamed of.
-This is actually one of the most common anxiety disorders, yet it can feel incredibly isolating as there can be so much shame and fear about sharing your experiences.
-Social anxiety is a very real condition, and there is also so much healing that is possible!
+This is actually one of the most common anxiety disorders, yet it can feel incredibly isolating as there can be so fear about sharing your experiences.

 You deserve to be free of this struggle and you do not have to be alone on the journey!